-The Xylem team quickly identified the Flygt N 3312 submersible pump as the best model for the Santa Fe Pike pump station bypass.
-But while the Flygt N 3312 met the flow and head characteristics, it was too large to fit down the sewer manhole.
-To address this new challenge, the Xylem team used a horizontal, dry pump installation.
+The Xylem team quickly identified the Flygt N 3312 submersible pump as the best model to meet the flow and head characteristics for the bypass.
+To accommodate the dimensions of the sewer manhole, the Xylem team employed an innovative horizontal, dry pump installation.

 The Flygt N 3312 pump was delivered to Xylem’s dewatering fabrication center in Carterville, Illinois, where a crew built stands for both the pump and priming system within one working day.
 By the end of the weekend, the custom-engineered pump and priming system were delivered to the temporary bypass site in Columbia, Tennessee, where the rental solution operated continuously for the duration of the bypass.

 “We took the technology of the Godwin priming system and married it to the Flygt pump performance,” Beasley explained.

 Running continuously for eight months without clogging

 With the Flygt N 3312 electric pump serving as the primary pump and the Godwin HL250 diesel pump still onsite as the backup pump, the temporary bypass system has been running continuously for eight months with no issues and no clogging.